net-vinothkumar/awskinesisdemo/README.md

 # awskinesisdemo

-# Real time data need to stored and processed efficiently.
+# Real time data need to be processed efficiently.

 # What is AWS Kinesis Data Stream ?
 a.
 It is a massively scalable.\